tohojo/bufferbloat-net/README.md

 It is also possible to file issues to point out errors or omissions, or give suggestions for the content.

-The site is build using the [Hugo static site generator.](https://gohugo.io/) Version 0.16 or higher is required to build the site.
+The site is build using the [Hugo static site generator.](https://gohugo.io/) Version 0.16 (not higher!) is required to build the site.

 ### Live Editing